What is the Brady List for Police Officers?

 Police Officers with Prior Misconduct on their Record

-But this Brady List has to do with those police officers who have marks on their record that can be used against them.
+But this Brady List concerns police officers with marks on their records that can be used against them.
 It can be used against them when they try to get future employment.
-It can be used against them by a criminal defense attorney who can get the information that shows that they lied about something and impeach them on the witness stand.
+It can be used against them by a criminal defense attorney who can obtain information showing that they lied about something and impeach them on the witness stand.

 The criminal defense attorney can also find witnesses who have complained against the police officer.
 Often, you can match up what the witnesses are complaining about with what your client is complaining about, and you see an identical match.

-You could impeach their credibility with prior bad acts, fabricating police reports, making false statements, planting evidence.
+You could impeach their credibility with prior bad acts, fabricate police reports, make false statements, or plant evidence.
 There's a whole host of different things that can get a police officer on this mysterious Brady List.

-The bottom line is that the Brady case has to do with prosecutors turning over what we call exculpatory evidence related to some of their witnesses and usually police officers.
-This exculpatory evidence can be used to show that the police are lying and can be used to help criminal defendants defend themselves in a particular criminal case.
+The bottom line is that the Brady case involves prosecutors turning over what we call exculpatory evidence related to some of their witnesses, usually police officers.
+This exculpatory evidence can be used to show that the police are lying and to help criminal defendants defend themselves in a particular criminal case.

 Brady Motions in California

-A criminal defense lawyer could request a Brady hearing if the defense believes a prosecutor holds back evidence that shows their client is innocent.
-A Brady hearing is requested with a motion that can be filed at any time during a criminal trial but usually is filed during pre-trial hearings.
+If you believe a prosecutor holds back evidence that shows your client is innocent, you can request a Brady hearing.
+This is done with a motion that can be filed at any time during a criminal trial but is usually filed during pre-trial hearings.
+The motion can request any evidence withheld by the prosecution, including any police officer's misconduct history.

 Brady Motions in California